Cleethorpes: Two teenagers rescued from sea - police

 Two teenagers have been pulled from the sea at Cleethorpes beach.

-Both were airlifted to hospital shortly after 19:30 BST on Saturday, according to Humberside Police.
+The boy and girl were airlifted to hospital shortly after 19:30 BST on Saturday, according to Humberside Police.

 They had been reported missing at about lunchtime, prompting a search involving police, firefighters and the coastguard.

-No official statement has been made regarding the exact ages of the children, their genders or their conditions.
+No official statement has been made regarding the exact ages of the children or their conditions.

 A police spokesperson thanked the public for helping with the search.